-As one of the market leaders in the field of network solutions, Cisco is known for its wide range of products.
+As one of the market leaders in field of network solutions, Cisco is known for its wide range of products.
 The Cisco Nexus and Catalyst series in particular are often weighed up against each other in a professional context.

 Both include switches for high-end solutions - albeit developed for different areas of application.